OfficeDev/VBA-content/VBA/Excel-VBA/articles/about-coauthoring-in-excel.md

 #### Sample scenario: Data consistency

-A change event is triggered and your add-in code synchronizes the data in the workbook with data in another part of the workbook or in an external system.
+A change event is triggered, and your add-in code synchronizes the data in the workbook with data in another part of the workbook or in an external system.
 If a remote user receives the change that causes the add-in code to synchronize the same data, this can lead to decreased performance for the remote user or data duplication in the external system.

 ### Potential issues with change events